merative/spm-kubernetes/docs/01-PREREQ/spm-build.md

 ## Build the SPM client

-To build the client, run the following shell script:
+To build the client, run the following commands:

 ```shell
 cd $CLIENT_DIR